markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## Testing the Card

 Ed Brindley has created a repository of useful information and tools for the sound card on [GitHub](https://github.com/electrified/rc2014-ym2149), including a simple BASIC test script.
-A Forth version of the script, suitable for the Minstrel 4th, is as follows:
+A Forth version of the script, suitable for the Minstrel 4th, is included below.
+This is configured for the Rev 5 board with default addressing mode.
+If you have a Rev 6 board, you need to adjust the constants defined at the beginning of the program (see PLAY command below for more details):

 ```
 216 CONSTANT REGPORT